tencentyun/intlcloud-documents/yehe_doc/视频服务/媒体处理/控制台指南/模板设置_intl_en.md

 ## Animated Image Generating Template
 MPS provides preset animated image generating templates, which can be used in workflows.
 You can also click **Create Template** to customize your own animated image generating templates.
 You can set the image format, frame rate, image dimensions and image quality when creating a template, and the time period for generating animated images in workflows.
-For detailed instructions, please see [Workflow Management](https://intl.cloud.tencent.com/document/product/1041/33485).
+For detailed instructions, see [Workflows](https://intl.cloud.tencent.com/document/product/1041/33485).

 | Item | Description |
 | --- | ----|